Optimize and Free Up Hosting Disk Space | HostGator Support

 cPanel Disk Usage MySQL

-2. Once you are redirected to the MySQL® Databases page, under Current Databases, there will be a list of all the databases in your account, along with the size of each one.
+2. Once you are redirected to the MySQL® Databases page, under Current Databases, you will see a list of all the databases in your account, along with their size.

 cPanel Disk Usage MySQL

-3. Take note of what databases are the largest in file size.
+3. Take note of which databases have the largest file sizes.

 Inode Usage